Activity

 Instructions

 1. DISCUSSION: Using the PowerPoint Presentation, begin with a discussion about allowance and spending: What is an allowance?
 Do you get one?
 How else might you earn money? (odd jobs, birthdays, etc.) When you want to purchase something, if you don’t have enough money for it yet, do you save up money until you do enough or do you just buy something else that is cheaper?
 (Take a class vote!)
 Talk about the concepts of loaning (borrowing money and then paying it back/returning it OR like library books), bargaining (discussing the cost of something and within reason, the price may increase or decrease) and bartering/trading (exchanging goods or services that have the same value to each party involved).
-Have students come up with examples of each method.
+Have learners come up with examples of each method.

 4. PLANNING: Allow team members to talk and walk around the life-sized game board to come up with a plan.
 What do we want to buy first?
 How much money should we set aside?
 Should we make investments or buy more properties?